 This also refers to another important role in the life of a cardinal, that of advising the pope.
 The pope governs the church, but this does not mean that he does not seek the counsel of others before he makes a decision.

-Cardinals, who are often exceptional leaders in their own right and frequently occupy the position of bishop in the most important cities around the world, provide the pope with both godly, theological, and practical counsel.
+Cardinals, who are often exceptional leaders in their own right and frequently occupy the position of bishop in the most important cities worldwide, provide the pope with godly, theological, and practical counsel.

 Do Catholic Cardinals Get Paid?

-Catholic cardinals earn a salary, which is estimated to be in the range of $70,000 per year.
+Catholic cardinals earn a salary that is estimated to be in the range of $70,000 per year.
 However, this does not include other financial benefits such as paying reduced or free rent and reimbursement for transportation.

 Their salary also largely depends on where the cardinal lives and which diocese he is in charge of.
 The exact amount of the salary is not standardized.